digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 > What if my json has a conflicting id?

-Vault merges, so if you had a canvas with:
+Vault merges the object graph, so if you had a canvas with:

 ```json
 {"id": "http://example.org/annotation-page-1", "type": "AnnotationPage"}